xpack/update-checker-ts/README.md

 import { Logger } from '@xpack/update-checker'
 ```

-Note: as per the ES6 specifications, importing this module in legacy
+Note: as per the ES6 specs, importing ES6 modules in legacy
 CommonJS modules is no longer possible.

 The module can be included in any application and the class can be used
-directly or a custom class can be derived from it for a custom behaviour.
+directly or as a base class for a derived class to implement a custom
+behaviour (like a custom notifier).

 A typical use case is as part of a CLI application.